You’ve probably heard the old adage that you can die from a broken heart. But is that actually true?

 Your whole health includes the physical, mental and social aspects of your life.
 And when you really think about it, it’s no surprise that our mental and physical health are connected.
 In fact, research suggests that the two are so closely linked that they can even directly affect one another.
 For example, depression can increase your risk for diabetes, heart disease, or stroke.
 And chronic conditions (like cancer or heart disease) can increase your risk of developing a mental health condition.

 So, does this mean if you take action to improve your physical health, you can positively influence your mental health?
 Or vice-versa?
 Possibly.

 Keep reading to learn more about a few of the common connections between mental and physical health symptoms.

-Many physical and mental health conditions cause similar symptoms to occur — think changes in your eating habits, decreased energy levels, or even physical aches and pains.
+Many physical and mental health conditions cause similar symptoms to occur — think changes in your eating habits, alcohol use, decreased energy levels, or even physical aches and pains.

 Having two overlapping conditions (or diseases), whether mental, physical, or one of each is often referred to as a comorbidity.

 Research shows specific physical conditions are more likely to have comorbid mental health conditions.
 Some examples include: